 A popcorn kernel must be able to withstand enough internal pressure for it to explode into our beloved snack.
 Popcorn’s thick hull is what allows this to happen.
-When we heat popcorn in a microwave or on the stove, pressure builds up inside of it to the tune of about 135 pounds per square inch.
-135 pounds per square inch means that one little kernel explodes after resisting over 4 times the pressure inside car tires!
-This pressure is built up by evaporating the water inside the kernel.
 When you heat a kernel in the microwave, the microwaves transfer energy, in the form of heat, to the water inside the kernel.
-When the water absorbs the heat, it turns to steam and expands, thus increasing the pressure inside the kernel.
+The water absorbs the heat and it turns to steam and expands, thus increasing the pressure inside the kernel.
+The pressure builds up inside of it to the tune of about 135 pounds per square inch.
+This means that one little kernel explodes after resisting over 4 times the pressure inside car tires!
 When the pressure builds to an amount the hull can no longer contain, it explodes open, resulting in a piece of popcorn.

 Conveniently, microwaves produce waves of a precise frequency that is equal to frequency at which water molecules vibrate.
 When the water molecules vibrate, they give off heat and turn to steam, thereby building up enormous amounts of pressure inside popcorn kernels.
 According to The Popcorn Board, the ideal moisture content for popping popcorn is 13.5% – 14%.
 With too much or too little moisture, the kernel is less likely to pop.
 In order to maintain the specific moisture content inside the kernels, companies almost always package bags of popcorn inside airtight plastic wrappings.